open-telemetry/opentelemetry-collector-contrib/processor/intervalprocessor/README.md

 ## Description

-The interval processor (`intervalprocessor`) aggregates monotonic, cumulative sum and histogram metrics and periodically forwards the latest values to the next component in the pipeline.
-Non-monotonic sums, gauges, exponential histograms, summaries, and delta metrics are passed to the next component in the pipeline unchanged.
+The interval processor (`intervalprocessor`) aggregates metrics and periodically forwards the latest values to the next component in the pipeline.
+The processor supports aggregating the following metric types:

+* Monotonically increasing, cumulative sums
+* Monotonically increasing, cumulative histograms
+* Monotonically increasing, cumulative exponential histograms

+The following metric types will *not* be aggregated, and will instead be passed, unchanged, to the next component in the pipeline:

+* All delta metrics
+* Non-monotonically increasing sums
+* Gauges
+* Summaries

 ## Configuration